ZibinSong/SYSEN-5300-HACKATHON---Tim-s-Left-Foot-/README.md

 3. Maternity Ward - MATW
 4. Recovery wing - RW

-It also features 140 healthcare providers, of which 40 are doctors and 100 are nurses.
+It also features 72 healthcare providers.
 The following schedule (Schedule 2 Medium Hospital) is implemented for the healthcare providers:
 - Morning Shift: 00:00:00 - 8:00:00
-    - 1 Doctor, 3 Nurses Per Wing (4 Healthcare Providers on duty)
+    - 4 Healthcare providers Per Wing (4 Healthcare Providers on duty)
 - Day Shift: 8:00:00 - 16:00:00
-    - 2 Doctors, 5 Nurses Per Wing (7 Healthcare Providers on duty)
+    - 7 Healthcare provider Per Wing (7 Healthcare Providers on duty)
 - Evening Shift: 16:00:00 - 24:00:00
-    - 2 Doctors, 5 Nurses Per Wing (7 Healthcare Providers on duty)
+    - 7 Healthcare providers Per Wing (7 Healthcare Providers on duty)

+  Furthermore, we also added a bias to the second data set.
+The following rules were implemented into the second data set in order to check the dashboards accuracy and detection:
+- Employee（DSW002, MMW001 always late for random between 12-18 minutes)
+- Severity level (Healthcare Providers who serve for severity 5 have higher chance to get late (6-12 minutes))
+- Wing (Medical Ward (MW) usually recieves late (12-15 minutes) responses)
+- Time of day (during 4:00PM to 6PM, all employee have higher chance to be late, up to max.
+15 minutes) due to peak times

 ## 🎯 Objective